jeffwright13/pytest-tui/README.md

   - All code here is like a sausage factory: pleasant enough, until you look inside - do so at your own peril!
 - Not fully tested with all combinations of output formats.
 Probably some use-cases where things won't work 100% right.
 - `pytest-tui` is currently incompatible with pytest command line option `--tb=native`, and will cause an INTERNALERROR if the two are used together.
 - HTML page cannot offer clickable links to local filesystem.
-This is one of the workflows I depend on when using iTerm2...traceback lines with a `file://` link to a locally-hosted resource are clickable, and open up my VSCode to that line in that file.
+This is one of the workflows I depend on when using iTerm2...traceback lines with a `file://` URL to a locally-hosted resource are clickable, and open up my IDE to that line in that file.
 Unfortunately, web browsers are much more security-minded than terminal apps, and actions like this are strictly disallowed.

 ## History